-Pfizer coronavirus vaccine to receive FDA emergency-use authorization: Alex Azar
+First COVID vaccination in US may be given Monday: Alex Azar

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Pharmaceutical companies Moderna, AstraZeneca and Johson & Johnson are also in the final stages of development for their respective COVID-19 vaccines; the FDA is expected to approve Moderna's later this month.
+Pharmaceutical companies Moderna, AstraZeneca and Johnson & Johnson are also in the final stages of development for their respective COVID-19 vaccines; the FDA is expected to approve Moderna's later this month.

-Azar said up to 20 million Pfizer vaccine doses could be distributed in 2020 and up to 100 million by the end of February.

 Developing a vaccine for the disease, which reached pandemic proportions after it was identified in Wuhan, China, late last year has been a top priority for the Trump administration through its Operation Warp Speed.